ARMONAIR RESPICLICK Rx

 Primary treatment of status asthmaticus or other acute episodes of asthma requiring intensive measures.
 Severe milk protein hypersensitivity.

 Do not exceed recommended dose.
 Risk of local infections (eg, mouth/pharynx candidiasis).
 Prescribe a short-acting, inhaled β2-agonist for acute symptoms; monitor for increased need.
 Immunosuppression: active or quiescent tuberculosis, systemic infections, ocular herpes simplex.
 If exposed to chickenpox or measles, consider immune globulin or antiviral prophylactic therapies.
 Monitor for signs/symptoms of adrenal insufficiency when transferring from systemic corticosteroids.
 May need supplemental systemic corticosteroids during periods of stress or a severe asthma attack.
 May unmask previously suppressed allergic conditions.
 Reevaluate periodically.
-Monitor for hypercorticism and HPA axis suppression (if occurs, discontinue gradually), growth in children, any visual changes.
+Monitor for hypercorticism and HPA axis suppression (if occurs, discontinue gradually), growth in children, or any visual changes.
 Discontinue if paradoxical bronchospasm occurs; use alternative therapy.
 Eosinophilic conditions.
 Hepatic impairment: monitor.
 Assess bone mineral density if risk factors exist (eg, prolonged immobilization, osteoporosis, or chronic use of drugs that can reduce bone mass [eg, anticonvulsants, oral steroids]).
 Pregnancy: monitor closely.
 Nursing mothers.

 Concomitant strong CYP3A4 inhibitors (eg, ketoconazole, itraconazole, ritonavir, atazanavir, clarithromycin, indinavir, nefazodone, nelfinavir, saquinavir, telithromycin): not recommended.